Scholarships & Aid

 Provide a Statement of Intent regarding why you plan to study at SACI.
 Your Statement of Intent must be submitted online along with your portfolio, via SACI’s electronic portfolio provider.
 PDFs of up to 10 MB are accepted.

 Complete a Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov (SACI’s Federal School Code is G30501) at least four weeks in advance of the above deadlines.
-US citizens or permanent residents are responsible for submitting a copy of their Student Aid Report (SAR) to SACI by the scholarship deadline.
 International applicants who are not eligible to complete the FAFSA must submit SACI's International Student Financial Information Questionnaire as well as any and all documentation supporting the information provided in the questionnaire, such as all provider’s Annual Income Tax Returns.

 Complete all SACI general admission requirements.

 No applicant will be considered who has not provided all the required materials by the scholarship deadline.
 There are no exceptions.
 It is the applicant’s sole responsibility to submit all materials by the deadline and to make certain that they have been received.
 Applicants will be notified via letter of scholarship award decisions within the month following the scholarship application deadline.